backdrop-contrib/dismiss/README.md

 =======

 This module allows Backdrop messages to be dismissed via links that are added to each message.
-Additionally, a timeout can be set so status messages can be automatically dismissed (warnings and errors are never automatically dismissed).
+Additionally, a timeout can be set so that `Status` and `Info` messages can be automatically dismissed (`Warnings` and `Errors` are never automatically dismissed).
 These features allow users to quickly close messages that might otherwise get in the way or cause distractions.

 Installation
 ------------